-For the foregoing reasons, the Requester's appeal is granted in part, denied in part and dismissed as moot in part, and the Receiver is required to provide the Requester with the single March 1, 2021 email, with subject line redacted, and any additional responsive emails discovered on the Receiver's email server, within thirty days.
+For the foregoing reasons, the Requester's appeal is granted in part, denied in part and on the Receiver's email server, within thirty days.
 This Final Determination is binding on all parties.
 Within thirty days of the mailing date of this Final Determination, any party may appeal to the Commonwealth Court.
 65 P.S. § 67.1301(a).
 All parties must be served with notice of the appeal.
 The OOR also shall be served notice and have an opportunity to respond according to court rules as per Section 1303 of the RTKL.
-However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.7 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.
+However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.7 This